What is Mastercard? A comprehensive guide to the global card network

 Where is Mastercard used?

-Mastercard holds a substantial global footprint: it facilitates transactions in over 210 countries and territories.
+Mastercard holds a substantial global footprint: it facilitates transactions in more than 210 countries and territories.
 The network’s reach also spans a variety of financial environments, including retail, ecommerce, governmental organizations, and financial institutions.
 Businesses across sectors—from hospitality to health care—accept Mastercard-branded payment options.
 While it initially gained prominence through point-of-sale (POS) terminals, its scope has broadened considerably with the rise of digital payments.

 Mastercard’s global payment network is used extensively for both personal and commercial transactions.
 With more than 1.1 billion credit cards actively in circulation, it ranks among the most used payment systems worldwide.
 Here’s an overview of its presence around the world: